mpmatthe/evomap/README.md

 All methods can be applied both statically and dynamically.
 Moreover, `evomap` follows the syntax conventions of `scikit-learn`, such that other machine-learning techniques (such as LLE, Isomap, ... ) can easily be integrated.
 For more background, see <a href = 'https://scikit-learn.org/stable/modules/manifold.html'> here</a>.

-## Work in progress

-`evomap` is under active development.
-Thus, additional features will be available in the future, such as

-- fitting consumers' ideal points
-- further mapping methods
-- ...

 ## References